facundobatista/flagsy/README.md

 ### Steps

-1. Run `get_countries_data`, will leave a json with some data for all countries
+1. Run `get_countries_data.py`, will leave a json with some data for all countries

-2. Run `fill_country_data', which will improve each item in that json with more data from each country page
+2. Run `fill_country_info.py', which will improve each item in that json with more data from each country page